 |1.
-Mr P S Gopalakrishnan ||Independent Director |
+Mr P S Gopalakrishnan ||Chairman & Independent Director |

-|4.
+|2.
 Dr K C Reddy ||Nominee Director (IREDA) |

-|5.
-Mr A Sennimalai ||Non Executive Director |
+|3.
+Mr A Sennimalai ||Director |

-There were no instances where the board has not accepted the recommendations of theAudit Committee.
+There were no instances where the Board has not accepted the recommendations of theAudit Committee.

 FOREIGN EXCHANGE EARNINGS AND OUT-GO CONSERVATION OF ENERGY & TECHNOLOGYABOSORPTION

-The details of measures taken for conservation of energy technology absorptionforeign exchange earnings and outgo are given in the Annexure.
+The details of measures taken for Conservation of Energy Technology AbsorptionForeign Exchange Earnings and Outgo are given in the Annexure.

 RISK MANAGEMENT POLICY

 The Company has developed a risk management policy.
-Pursuant to Section 134 (3) (n) ofthe Companies Act 2013 details of the Policy are disclosed in the Companys Website.
+Pursuant to Section 134 (3) (n) ofthe Companies Act 2013 details of the Policy are disclosed in the Company's Website.

 SIGNIFICANT AND MATERIAL ORDERS

-There were no significant and material orders passed by the Regulators or Courts orTribunals impacting the going concern status and Companys operations in future.
+There were no significant and material orders passed by the Regulators or Courts orTribunals impacting the going concern status and Company's operations in future.

 INTERNAL FINANCIAL CONTROL SYSTEMS AND THEIR ADEQUACY

-The Internal Audit Department monitors and evaluates the ef cacy and adequacy ofinternal financial control system in the Company its compliance with operating systemsaccounting procedures and policies at all locations of the Company.
-Based on the report ofinternal audit function process owners undertake corrective action in their respective areas andthereby strengthen the financial controls.
+The Internal Audit Department monitors and evaluates the efficacy and adequacy ofinternal financial control system in the Company its compliance with operating systemsaccounting procedures and policies at all locations of the Company.
+Based on the report ofinternal auditor Company undertakes corrective action in their respective areas andthereby strengthen the financial controls.
 Significant audit observations if any andrecommendations along with corrective actions thereon are presented to the Audit Committeeof the Board.

 CORPORATE SOCIAL RESPONSIBILITY INITIATIVES

-As per section 135 of the Companies Act a Corporate Social Responsibility (CSR)Committee has been formed.
+As per Section 135 of the Companies Act a Corporate Social Responsibility (CSR)Committee has been formed.
 CSR policy has been framed and is available on the Website.Members of the Committee are:

-Pursuant to the provisions of the Companies Act 2013 the Board has carried out anevaluation of its own performance the directors individually as well as the evaluation ofthe working of its Audit Nomination & Remuneration Committees as also the IndependentDirectors.
+Pursuant to the provisions of the Companies Act 2013 the Board has carried out anevaluation of its own Performance the directors individually as well as the evaluation ofthe working of its Audit Nomination & Remuneration Committees as also the IndependentDirectors.